aurelia/documentation/English/docs.md

 This enables you to dynamically load per-view style sheets and even Web Components on the fly.

-Any time you require an Aurelia-specific resource, such as an Aurelia _Custom Element_, _Attached Behavior_, _Template Controller_ or _Value Converter_, you should use a `require` element inside your view instead.
+Any time you require an Aurelia-specific resource, such as an Aurelia _Custom Element_, _Custom Attribute_ or _Value Converter_, you should use a `require` element inside your view instead.
 Here's an example:

 ```markup
 <template>